Piperski13/powerplant-dashboard/README.md

 - Each user has a Redis key representing their socket ID.
 - Every message increments a counter in Redis.
 - If the counter exceeds the configured **message limit within the time window**, the server prevents additional messages until the window resets.
 - The counter automatically expires after the time window, allowing users to continue chatting without manual resets.
+- Smart scroll logic ensures users **aren’t forcibly dragged** while reading older messages, improving usability for active chats.

 ## 🛠️ Admin Profile & User Management